Jermichael Finley: Green Bay Packers

-Finley was drafted by the Green Bay Packers in the third round of the 2008 NFL Draft.
+Finley was selected by the Green Bay Packers in the third round of the 2008 NFL draft.
 He battled Tory Humphrey in training camp to be the Packers' No. 2 tight end.
 Finley eventually won the battle with incumbent veteran, Donald Lee, for the starting tight end position.

 Finley had a breakout season in 2009, totaling his first 100-yard game in an October 5 matchup against the Minnesota Vikings while finishing the latter half of the season leading the team in targets.
-On January 10, 2010, Finley posted a franchise record in the Packers' playoff bout with the Arizona Cardinals, catching six passes for 159 yards (broken by Davante Adams in 2019).
+In the Wild Card round, Finley posted a franchise record in the playoff bout with the Arizona Cardinals, catching six passes for 159 yards (broken by Davante Adams in 2019).

 After posting two 100-yard games in the first three games of 2010, Finley suffered a season-ending knee injury against the Washington Redskins.
 He was placed on injured reserve by the Packers on October 18.

 Finley started the 2011 season off strong, catching three touchdowns in a Week 3 divisional match up against the Chicago Bears.
 Despite key drops late in the season, Finley still finished 3rd amongst tight ends in receiving touchdowns and 12th in terms of yards.
 After the 2011 season, Finley became a free agent.
 On February 22, 2012, the Green Bay Packers re-signed Finley to a 2-year $14 million contract.
 Finley was set to make a little over $5 million in 2012, and around $8 million in 2013.
 In week 7 of the 2013 season against the Browns, Finley suffered a bruised spinal cord after making a reception and colliding helmet to helmet with Cleveland Browns' safety Tashaun Gipson.
 He was immediately paralyzed and had minimal feeling in his legs and was taken to the ICU of a Green Bay hospital.
 Finley began regaining the ability to move his extremities the following day and was later diagnosed with a spinal cord contusion after the Green Bay Packers had examinations from specialists.
 After his spinal cord injury sustained in 2013, Finley became a free agent.